 Add the following line to this file:

 deb[arch=i386,amd64]http://linux.dropbox.com/ubuntu xenial main

 Next, run the following command to import Dropbox GPG key to Ubuntu 18.04 system:

-If you see error, You can fix this error by using a different keyserver:
+If you see an error, You can fix this error by using a different keyserver:

-Then, update local package index and install Dropbox:
+Then, update the local package index and install Dropbox: